reason for job change

 7. Culture

-• Learned a lot; but the micromanaging was too much for me to deal with so I am searching for a new haven that allowed me to flourish.
+• Learned a lot, but the micromanaging was too much for me to deal with, so I am searching for a new haven that allows me to flourish.

-• Current company allows me flexibility, but does not encourage me to take the initiative due to rigid structures; I am looking for a workplace that empowers me.
+• My current company allows me flexibility but does not encourage me to take the initiative due to rigid structures; I am looking for a workplace that empowers me.

 Why Professionals Consider a Job Change?